Core Concepts

 One of the most important concepts in the Angular Signal Forms is the Data Model.
 Everything starts from there.
 When we create a Signal Form, it uses the Data Model as the source of truth for the values of the form fields.
 There is no internal copy of the data maintained from the Signals Forms library.
 That means that updating the Data Model will update automatically a form field's value.
 In the same way, changing the value of form field, will directly modify the Data Model.

-Also, when creating a Signal Form, the resulting form structure (FieldTree) will match the shape of the Data Model.
+When creating a Signal Form, a structured called FieldTree is returned which will match the shape of the Data Model.

 If the